 Folkestone Invicta are a club – like Dover Athletic – who are as close as we’ve come to continental European football (so far).
-Our 2003-4 FA Trophy Round Three tie at Cheriton Road was the first-ever time we met Folkestone Invicta for competitive reasons.
+Our 2003-4 FA Trophy Round Three tie at Cheriton Road was the time we ever had a reason to play them in competitive circumstances.
 Boro’ overcame the Invicta on that day to go through to the next round.
 And that might mean they’ll be wanting revenge next time we meet.
 Then again, they might not even remember it.
 Or then again it might not even happen.
 Who knows?

-Folkestone Invicta Travel Information – Distance: 107 miles
+How to get to Folkestone Invicta – Travel Information – Distance: 107 miles

 You won’t be too surprised to learn that you need to head clockwise around the M25 and over the Dartford Crossing for this trip; the M20 (Junction 3) being your intended target.